Clare Gasson, ACT, Matt’s Gallery, London, Private View Friday 6 December 6-9pm, exhibition open daily 7 – 15 December 2019

 Matt’s Gallery presents ACT, an exhibition by Clare Gasson.

 The exhibition centres around a collection of abstract drawings produced by the artist in a series started in 1999.
 The pieces are drawn on one side of a single sheet of A4 photocopy paper using a wooden pencil similar to one you might find in a hardware supply company.

 These A4 drawings are the results of private daily practice performances to find a thought space to begin work in the studio.
 Each embodies an index of time and repetition.
 They act to chart the rhythm of the artist’s day and are worked on little by little each visit.
 The drawings at Matt’s Gallery have been selected from this on-going series.

-Trip To Eclipse is a new installation by Patrick Goddard.
+Matt’s Gallery presents Trip To Eclipse, a new installation by Patrick Goddard.

 Matt’s Gallery thanks the Arts Council England and Ron Henocq Fine Art for their generous support.

 Anne Bean & Richard Wilson, Bow Gamelan Ensemble perform at DRAF x Goldsmiths: Resonant Frequencies Summit, George Wood Theatre, Goldsmiths University, Saturday 7 Dec 2019, 2 – 9pm

 DRAF is delighted to present in partnership with Goldsmiths University’s Unit for Sound Practice Research a one-day summit of talks, presentations and performances around sound on Saturday 7 December 2019.